Sam-Maze/Sam-Maze/README.md

 - 👋 Hi, I’m @Sam-Maze
-- 👀 I’m interested in:
-      - 🌌 astronomy
-      - 🧗‍♂️ rock climbing
-      - 🏛️ philosophy
-      - 🎸 indie music
-      - 🍿 terrible movies
-      - 👨‍👩‍👦 spending time with my wife and son :)
+- 👀 I’m interested in: 🌌 astronomy, 🧗‍♂️ rock climbing, 🏛️ philosophy, 🎸 indie music, 🍿 terrible movies, 👨‍👩‍👦 spending time with my wife and son :)
 - 🌱 I’m currently learning Swift and C#
 - 💞️ I’m looking to collaborate on anything promoting environmental protection, social justice, privacy, or space exploration
 - 📫 How to reach me - send me a message!